deanna-stover/coursesCNU/2020/engl350fall2020/blog-posts.md

 Your URL should start with something like this: https://deanna-stover.github.io/ **NOT** like this: https://github.com/deanna-stover/

 Under "Assignments" on Scholar, please use the Text Submission "Write Submission" button to enter the URL to your blog and then upload a screenshot of your code.
 You may need to choose the "soft wrap" option in order to see all of the text at once.
 This option is in the upper left hand corner of where you edit your file.

 _____

+## Late Work

+**About Me**: Because I added the late policy after this due date, I will accept the About Me blog post with no penalty up to Wednesday, September 16th.
+Then I will start subtracting 10 points for every day your assignment is late.

+**The Rest**: I will be subtracting 10 points for every day your assignment is late unless you've been been given an extension.

+_____